Name (required) asks:

 Y’know, there is something weirdly addictive about the WordPress stats page.
 Day by day, hour by hour, the figures go up, and some number of people are paying attention to my deranged claptrap, fuelling my long, slow and inevitable descent into crippling narcissism.

-Continue reading “State of the Blog”hugh_donnetono asks:
+Continue reading “State of the Blog”

 Out of all the early game rodents – Raticate, Furret, Linoone, Bibarel, Watchog, Diggersby, Gumshoos, and maybe Alolan Raticate too – which ones do you think are the most poorly-designed, both fluff-wise and gameplay-wise, and what would you change about those worst ones if you could?
 (I told you it’d probably be me.)